 Link Objects

-Links in CDS are always represented by a JSON object conforming to the link schema.
-The link schema defines the following:
+Links in CDS are always represented by a JSON object conforming to the link

-Name Type Required?
-Explanation
+Name | Type | Required? | Explanation |

-embed object No The embed object is only present when CDS is returning a document with transcluded attributes.
-The embed object should never be supplied by publishers; if present, it will be stripped.
+embed | object | No | The embed object is only present when CDS is returning a document with transcluded attributes.
+The embed object should never be supplied by publishers; if present, it will be stripped. |

-href string Yes The string URL of the linked file itself
+href | string | Yes | The string URL of the linked file itself |

-rels string array No A set of strings describing the relationship between the current document and the linked document
+rels | string array | No | A set of strings describing the relationship between the current document and the linked document |

-type string No The expected RFC6838 compliant media type of the linked file (ex: audio/wav)
+type | string | No | The expected RFC6838 compliant media type of the linked file (ex: audio/wav ) |

 Note that links in CDS can conform to more than just this schema!
-For example, an audio enclosure link could additionally specify a fileSize attribute.
+For example, an audio enclosure link could additionally specify a fileSize

 rels

-In CDS, the rels array is used to describe the relationship between the current document containing the link and the document linked (in this context, “document” doesn’t have to mean CDS document; the linked document could be from anywhere).
+array is used to describe the relationship between the current document containing the link and the document linked (in this context, “document” doesn’t have to mean CDS document; the linked document could be from anywhere).

-In almost every case, the rels available to place on a link are restricted down to a small set of values.
-Check the documentation for the profile you’re implementing to determine which rels can be used and what they mean.
-In general, all rels must be compliant with the rules for link relations found in RFC8288.
+available to place on a link are restricted down to a small set of values.
+Check the documentation for the profile you’re implementing to determine which rels

 There are three types of links in CDS documents: internal, external, and fragments.